- Things to Know

-- UV radiation damages the skin and also can damage the eyes.
+- UV radiation damages the skin and the eyes.

 - Sunburn may cause permanent skin damage and skin cancer (malignant melanoma, basal cell carcinoma, squamous cell carcinoma).

-- UV rays may bounce off water, sand, snow, and other surfaces.
+- UVB, as well as UVA rays, may cause damage to the skin.
+UV rays may bounce off water, sand, snow, and other surfaces causing sunburn.